 The meeting clearly went well for just a week later, on July 11th 1818, the couple married at Kew Palace.
 Their wedding was a double celebration – William’s brother, Edward, exchanged vows with Victoria of Saxe-Coburg-Saalfeld at the same time.
 William and Adelaide then headed to Hanover where they lived for the early part of their marriage with the new Duchess of Clarence quickly credited with turning her husband into a healthier and happier man.
 In fact, the union proved more than successful with the sailor prince and his determined duchess growing increasingly devoted to one another.

 However, one joy would elude the couple.
 They had at least five children, but all were either stillborn or died young.
 By the time they settled for good in England, it was clear that William and Adelaide would have no family of their own.
 Instead, they both showered affection on the little girl born to the couple who had shared their wedding day.
 That princess, Victoria, eventually became William’s heir when he ascended the throne in 1830.

 King William IV and Queen Adelaide were a hugely popular royal couple, with the consort in particular celebrated for her good work for charity.
 She was so well loved that a new city set up in South Australia was named in her honour.
 The King and Queen also remained devoted to one another, and when William’s health failed, and death became inevitable, Adelaide stayed by his side for days.

-The hotel where they first met, two hundred years ago this month, no longer stands, but it retains an important place in royal history.
+The hotel where they first met, just over two hundred years ago this month, no longer stands, but it retains an important place in royal history.
 For while the union of William and Adelaide isn’t one of the best known or most talked about royal romances, it brought with it a stabilising influence that in some ways helped to shape the modern concept of family being at the heart of the monarchy.